AndyResu/3p8/README.md

 - Skylight, Pdan4, Ghettobunneh, Raubana, Zerf, and anyone I forgot who helped me test this.

 #

-A farming gamemode by SkyLight.
+#
+#

+The happiest farming gamemode.

 Reminecent of oc_harvest by Tysn, Star Dew Valley, and the Harvest Moon series.

 The culmination of, like, years of the only the most cancerous maymays.

 Requires: